 Yun (Helen) He, Michael Klemm, Bronis R. De Supinski, OpenMP: Current and Future Directions, 8th NCAR MultiCore Workshop (MC8), September 19, 2018,

-T. Koskela, A. Ilic, Z. Matveev, R. Belenov, C. Yang, L. Sousa, A Practical Approach to Application Performance tuning with the Roofline Model, Tutorial at International Supercomputing Conference (ISC) 2018, June 28, 2018,
+T. Koskela, A. Ilic, Z. Matveev, R. Belenov, C. Yang, and L. Sousa, A Practical Approach to Application Performance Tuning with the Roofline Model, Half-Day Tutorial, International Supercomputing Conference (ISC’18), June 2018,

 Yun (Helen) He, Introduction to NERSC Resources, LBNL Computer Sciences Summer Student Classes #1, June 11, 2018,

 Nicholas Balthaser, NERSC Tape Technology, MSST 2018 Conference, May 16, 2018,

 Description of tape storage technology in use at NERSC for 2018 MSST conference.